TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-task.rst

    Submit a coroutine to the given event loop.
 Thread-safe.

-   Return a :class:`concurrent.futures.Future` to wait for the result from another OS thread.
+   Return a :class:`concurrent.futures.Future` to wait for the result kutoka another OS thread.

-   This function is meant to be called from a different OS thread than the one where the event loop is running.
+   This function is meant to be called kutoka a different OS thread than the one where the event loop is running.
 Example::

      # Create a coroutine